mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 support QUICs unreliable datagrams and it MUST provide a way to signal acknowledgements or losses of datagrams to the application.
-Since datagram frames cannot be fragmented, the QUIC implementation MUST provide a way to query the maximum datagram size, so that an application can create RTP packets that always fit into a datagram.
+Since datagram frames cannot be fragmented, the QUIC implementation MUST provide a way to query the maximum datagram size, so that an application can create RTP packets that always fit into a QUIC datagram frame.

 Additionally, a QUIC implementation MUST expose the recorded RTT statistics as described in
 {{Section 5 of QUIC-RECOVERY}} to the application.
 These statistics include the minium observed RTT